 Charles Bernard Rangel was born in Harlem, New York.
-He is the US Representative for New York’s 13th District and is the tenth longest serving member of the House of Representatives.
-Rangel received a Purple Heart and a Bronze Star during his service during the Korean War.
+He retired as the US Representative for New York’s 13th District and is the tenth longest serving member of the House of Representatives.
+Rangel received a Purple Heart and a Bronze Star for his service during the Korean War.
 In 1971, Rangel defeated longtime Representative Adam Clayton Powell, Jr. in the primary for the Congressional seat in New York.
 Throughout his career, Rangel focused on domestic social spending as a member of the Ways and Means Committee; narcotics and drug legislation; economic opportunity for the poor; and participated in the impeachment hearings of Richard Nixon.

 Congressman Rangel with President Barack Obama in the Oval Office (NAID 176550328)

 Louis Stokes was born in Cleveland, Ohio.
-He was the first African American elected to Congress to represent the state of Ohio (Cleveland area), serving 15 terms from 1969 to 1999.
+He was the first African American elected to Congress to represent the state of Ohio, serving 15 terms from 1969 to 1999.
 Stokes was first elected in 1968 and was a member of the Select Committee on Intelligence, Ethics Committee, and the Appropriations Committee.
 Stokes also took part in notable Congressional investigations - for the assassinations of John F. Kennedy and Martin Luther King Jr., as well as the Iran-Contra Affair and ABSCAM.
 In 1992, Louis Stokes ran for president as a favorite son of Ohio.